svenvdvoort/Delft-bikefinder/README.md

 # Delft-bikefinder
-A small react native application to find your bike at bike storage 2 at Delft Station.
-Scan the QR-code of your bikespot and it will automagicly safe the location.
+A small React Native application to find your bike at bike storage 2 at Delft Station.
+Scan the QR-code of your bikespot and it will automagicly save the location.

 TODO:
 Get it now on (link)F-Droid and (link)Play Store